samrocketman/docker-tomcat/README.md

 ### Disable Security Manager

-However, if you want to disable sandboxing entirely you can add the following line to the end of your [application Dockerfile](Dockerfile.multistage) removing `-security` option.
+if you want to disable sandboxing entirely you can add the following line to the end of your [application Dockerfile](Dockerfile.multistage) removing `-security` option.

 ```dockerfile
 CMD ["/opt/tomcat/bin/catalina.sh", "run"]